A Customized Chemistry Program Saves You Money Every Day

 Performance-based programs developed through jar testing.
 What gets selected, and how it's applied, is determined by what your system requires and what the data shows.

-Specialty organic and blended coagulation chemistry — applied across DAF systems, clarifiers, and pretreatment applications.
+Performance-selected coagulation chemistry drawn from a curated portfolio — applied across DAF systems, clarifiers, and pretreatment applications.
 Reduces downstream polymer demand and controls overall program cost.
-Selected and validated through jar testing for your specific system conditions.
+Selected through on-site jar testing based on your influent characteristics, system conditions, and separation requirements.

-Applied when discharge requirements call for removal beyond what solids separation alone can achieve.
-Program developed around your specific effluent limits and influent chemistry.
-Applied only when your system requires it.
+Performance-selected precipitation chemistry applied when discharge requirements call for removal of dissolved heavy metals and regulated contaminants beyond what solids separation alone can achieve.
+Applied only when your system and permit requirements call for it.

 Treatment Chemistry